-In this episode, we talk with Kirk Hansen, Director of Forestry at the Northwest Natural Resource Group, about his journey from Minnesota to Washington State and his work in sustainable forestry.
+In this episode, we talk with Kirk Hanson, Director of Forestry at the Northwest Natural Resource Group, about his journey from Minnesota to Washington State and his work in sustainable forestry.

 Kirk has spent years promoting ecologically sound forestry practices that benefit both forest health and landowners’ financial interests.
 His passion for nature has driven him to create a balance between conservation and economic gain for small forest landowners.